JPSC-PDRC-KEIO/jpscdocs_en/married/savings_property.rst

 .. _how-much-do-you-plan-to-save:

-Do you have any plan about savings in your household.
+Do you have any plan about savings in your household?
 =======================================================================

 How much do you and your husband plan to save?
 ----------------------------------------------------------

   \_____ ten thousand yen

 For what purposes do you and your husband save money?
 --------------------------------------------------------

 [If you save money for any of the purposes shown in the table below, please circle “Yes” for the item.
 Otherwise, please circle “No”.]

 Also, for each item you answered “Yes,” what amount of money are you going to save?
 ----------------------------------------------------------------------------------------------

 .. list-table::